 I was raised in the Midwest in a loving Catholic family.
-I met my husband when I was seventeen and we married at age twenty.
-We have been married for thirty-nine years and have one adult son.
+I met my husband when I was seventeen and married at age nineteen.
+We have been married for forty years and have one adult son.
 My husband was an officer in the U.S. Army and (we) retired fourteen years ago.
 After twenty-five years of living throughout the U.S. and abroad, I thought he would retire in Washington, D.C. with a “cushy” desk job working for the Federal Government and our days of moving about would become a distant memory but the Lord had other plans for us.
 In six years I sold four houses, and in the past ten years I’ve lived in six different states!
 It seems as though we move more frequently now than during our years in the military.
 Even as I write this I feel our globetrotting adventures are not quite over!

 There is a beautiful expression “bloom where you’re planted” attributed to St. Frances de Sales that would best describe my life as a military spouse.
 I discovered the spiritual gifts that God had given me and I enjoyed sharing my time and talents with others.
 I was involved with the MCCW (Military Council of Catholic Women) which “reflects a visible presence of Christ in military communities by fostering and nourishing women in spirituality, leadership and service.”
 I began leading the rosary before First Friday Mass and through the years I continued to be involved at the local level in different ministries such as bible studies, prayer/rosary groups, pro-life groups and charity fundraisers for the local community.

 It was a privilege for me to volunteer at the “Gift of Hope” hospice which Mother Teresa’s Missionaries of Charity opened in Baltimore, MD.
 The sisters were a beautiful example of God’s love and compassion that made a deep and lasting impression in my heart.